 - A little canola or olive oil, for frying

 - 1. Place all of the ingredients except the oil in a bowl and squish the mixture between your fingers to distribute the seasonings evenly.

 - 2. Heat a little oil in a skillet over medium to medium-high heat.
-Shape a small amount of the sausage into a tiny patty.
-Fry it a few minutes on each side, until cooked through.
-Taste to check the seasoning, remembering that the flavors will continue to get more noticeable the longer the uncooked mixture stays in the fridge (If you’re a heat fiend, you will probably want to add more cayenne and black pepper.
+Shape a teensy amount of the sausage mixture into a tiny flattened ball and fry it until cooked through.
+Taste to check the seasoning, remembering that the flavors will continue to get more noticeable the longer the uncooked mixture stays in the fridge (If you’re a heat fiend, you will probably want to add more cayenne and black pepper.)

 - 3. That’s it.
-Just cover the chorizo mixture and store it in the fridge for at least 2 hours before using to allow the flavors time to develop.
+Just cover the chorizo mixture and stash it in the fridge for at least 2 hours before using to allow the flavors time to develop.
 (The chorizo will keep, refrigerated, for about 1 week.)

 - 4. When ready to use, follow a recipe that calls for fresh chorizo or shape it into small balls and fry over medium to medium-high heat until cooked through.